Uzbekistan

-Uzbekistan is a secular state, with a presidential constitutional government in place.
+Uzbekistan is a secular state, with a semi-presidential constitutional government.
 Uzbekistan comprises 12 regions (vilayats), Tashkent City, and one autonomous republic, Karakalpakstan.
-While non-governmental human rights organisations have defined Uzbekistan as "an authoritarian state with limited civil rights", significant reforms under Uzbekistan's second president, Shavkat Mirziyoyev, have been made following the death of the first president, Islam Karimov.
+While non-governmental organisations have defined Uzbekistan as "an authoritarian state with limited civil rights", significant reforms under Uzbekistan's second president, Shavkat Mirziyoyev, have been made following the death of the first president, Islam Karimov.
 Owing to these reforms, relations with the neighbouring countries of Kyrgyzstan, Tajikistan, and Afghanistan have drastically improved.
 A United Nations report of 2020 found much progress toward achieving the UN's Sustainable Development Goals.

 The Uzbek economy is in a gradual transition to the market economy, with foreign trade policy being based on import substitution.
 In September 2017, the country's currency became fully convertible at market rates.
 Uzbekistan is a major producer and exporter of cotton.
 With the gigantic power-generation facilities from the Soviet era and an ample supply of natural gas, Uzbekistan has become the largest electricity producer in Central Asia.

-From 2018 to 2021, the republic received a BB- sovereign credit rating by both Standard and Poor (S&P) and Fitch Ratings.
+From 2018 to 2021, the republic received a BB− sovereign credit rating by both Standard and Poor (S&P) and Fitch Ratings.
+In June 2025, Fitch Ratings upgraded Uzbekistan’s long-term foreign-currency issuer default rating from BB− to BB, with a Stable Outlook, citing sustained economic reforms, robust growth, and improvements in external buffers.
 The Brookings Institution described Uzbekistan as having large liquid assets, high economic growth, low public debt, and a low GDP per capita.
-Uzbekistan is a member of the Commonwealth of Independent States (CIS), United Nations and the Shanghai Cooperation Organisation (SCO).
+Uzbekistan is a member of the Commonwealth of Independent States (CIS), United Nations (UN) and the Shanghai Cooperation Organisation (SCO).

 Etymology

-The name "Uzbegistán" appears in the 16th century Tarikh-i Rashidi.
+The name "Uzbeg'istán" appears in the 16th century Tarikh-i Rashidi.

 The origin of the word Uzbek remains disputed.
-Three views exist as to the adjective accompanying -stan (in the family of Indo-Iranian languages: "place of"):